NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar_raster_uncertainty.md

 </div>

-## Create a lidar-derived Canopy Height Model (CHM)

-The National Ecological Observatory Network (NEON) will provide lidar-derived data products as one of its many free ecological data products.
-These products will come in the
-<a href="http://trac.osgeo.org/geotiff/" target="_blank">GeoTIFF</a>
-format, which is a .tif raster format that is spatially located on the earth.

-In this tutorial, we create a Canopy Height Model.
-The
-<a href="https://www.neonscience.org/chm-dsm-dtm-gridded-lidar-data" target="_blank">Canopy Height Model (CHM)</a>,
-represents the heights of the trees on the ground.
-We can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).

-We will use the `terra` R package to work with the the lidar-derived Digital Surface Model (DSM) and the Digital Terrain Model (DTM).
+Let's get started!
+First, we will load the required packages.
+We will use the `terra` R package to work with the the lidar-derived rasters: the Digital Surface Model (DSM), Digital Terrain Model (DTM), and Canopy Height Model (CHM).

     # Load needed packages